 - The Schlosshotel Herrenchiemsee is in a mansion and although not particularly luxurious (or too pricey) does allow guests to stay on the peaceful island in the evenings after day-trippers have left.

-It is an easy twenty-minute stroll to the Neues Schloss (New Palace), also referred to as the Königsschloss (King’s Castle) or simply Schloss Herrenchiemsee.
+It is an easy twenty-minute stroll from the boat landing and visitors center to the Neues Schloss (New Palace), also referred to as the Königsschloss (King’s Castle) or simply Schloss Herrenchiemsee.
 The interior may only be seen on a compulsory guided tour lasting just more than half an hour.

 - A horse-drawn wagon makes the journey from near the boat landing to the palace in about fifteen minutes.
 It is available only from mid-April to late October.